QTChosusTV/vn-manhunt-rulebook/README.md

-# vn-manhunt-rulebook
-Vietnam Minecraft Manhunt Rulebook, seriously considered an official rulebook by BQTTeam.
+# Vietnam Minecraft Manhunt Rulebook, seriously considered an official rulebook by BQTTeam.

 1. No Strength I, Strength II
 2. No Portal Trapping, both End and Nether.